How to Understand the Cash Flow Statement

 The second way to prepare the operating section of the statement of cash flows is called the indirect method.
 This method depends on the accrual accounting method in which the accountant records revenues and expenses at times other than when cash was paid or received—meaning that these accrual entries and adjustments cause the cash flow from operating activities to differ from net income.

-Instead of organizing transactional data like the direct method, the accountant starts with the net income number found from the income statement and makes adjustments to undo the impact of the accruals that were made during the period.
+Instead of organizing transactional data like the direct method, the CPA starts with the net income number found from the income statement and adjusts undo the impact of the accruals that were made during the period.

 Whenever you review any financial statement, you should consider it from a business perspective.
 Financial documents are designed to provide insight into the financial health and status of an organization.